Our Review of Gatehouse School

-Gatehouse opened in 1948 and is almost unique amongst leading London independent schools as being completely non-selective.
-From a private tutor’s perspective, this is refreshing; one of the ‘grey areas’ of tuition is hot-housing for junior school entrance (we wish there were more schools where it was not considered by parents to be necessary).
-For Gatehouse, parents put down their children’s name within six months of birth and selection is made entirely on a first come, first served basis.
-Nearly all children enter at nursery (3yrs old) in the September following their third birthday.
+Gatehouse School was opened in 1948 by British educationalist, Phyllis Wallbank.
+The school is considered unique amongst leading London independent schools because it is completely non-selective.
+Parents put down their children’s name within six months of birth and selection is made entirely on a first come, first served basis.
+Nearly all pupils enter at nursery level in the September following their third birthday.
 As a result, there can be up to a year’s difference in the ages of children in each year group.
 A very small number of children are offered places in other years.

-The school’s strengths lie in preparation for entry to senior schools; especially leading London day schools (including City of London Boys, City of London Girls, St Paul’s, Westminster and Francis Holland).
-Far fewer children go to country boarding schools, probably reflecting the make up of the school’s parents.
+The school’s strengths lie in preparation for entry to senior schools, especially leading London day schools, such as City of London Boys, City of London Girls, St Paul’s, Westminster and Francis Holland.
+Far fewer children go to country boarding schools from Gatehouse school, which reflects the school’s parents.
 Many are, ‘first time buyers parents’, experiencing their first foray into independent education.

-All the teachers I met were bright young things with a lot of energy and a very hands-on approach.
-Apparently, class sizes can go up to 24 but I noticed the larger classes had two teachers.
-The school does not stream, so mixed abilities are all taught together – with a focus on helping the brightest and those needing confidence boosting as well as the ones, ‘in the middle’.
-Gatehouse has a dedicated SEN teacher (for whom parents pay extra) and the school accepts children with Special Educational Needs.
-The only thing they can’t do is work with children who can’t cope with class learning.
+All of the teachers are bright young things with lots of energy and a hands-on approach.
+Class sizes go up to 24 pupils, with two teachers leading larger classes.
+The classes are not streamed, so mixed abilities are all taught together, with a focus on helping each individual child from the brightest to those who need a confidence boost.
+Gatehouse School also has a dedicated SEN teacher for whom parents pay extra, and the school accepts children with Specific Learning Difficulties.
+The only thing they can’t do is work with children who cannot cope with class learning.

-A final note is that Gatehouse has very low fees.
-It was explained that fees are kept low because the school has grown up steadily over a number of years and has not needed to raise them.
+Gatehouse School also has very low fees.
+Nursery, Reception, Year 1 and 2 fees are £3,870 per term, and fees for Year 3, 5, 6 are £4,075 per term.
+The school explained that the fees are kept low because the school has steadily grown over a number of a number of years and has not needed to raise them.